Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: subsystem and information thermodynamics

 as looser bounds.
 This result implies that the entropy production of the total system is generally bounded by geometry of the $L^2$-Wasserstein distance for two subsystems $X$ and $Y$.

-\section{Information thermodynamics}
+\subsection{Information thermodynamics}

-In this section, we discuss information thermodynamics, which explains a paradox of the Maxwell's demon~\cite{parrondo2015thermodynamics}.
-In information thermodynamics, we consider a relation between the partial entropy production and information flow for the 2D Fokker-Planck equation (\ref{subsystem}) or the 2D Langevin equations~\cite{allahverdyan2009thermodynamic, horowitz2014secondlaw,ito2015maxwell}.
+We next discuss an interpretation of the above result based on information thermodynamics.
+In information thermodynamics, we consider the following decomposition of the partial entropy production ${\sigma}^X_t$ into informational term $-\dot{\mathcal{I}}^X$ and thermodynamic terms $\sigma^X_{{\rm bath};t}+\sigma^X_{{\rm sys};t}$.
 The partial entropy production rates of $X$ and $Y$ for Eq.~(\ref{subsystem}) are calculated as

 where $\sigma_{{\rm bath}; t}^X$ ($\sigma_{{\rm bath}; t}^Y$) is the entropy change of the system $X$ ($Y$), $\sigma_{{\rm bath}; t}^X$ ($\sigma_{{\rm bath}; t}^Y$) is the entropy change of the heat bath attached to the system $X$ ($Y$), and $ \dot{\mathcal{I}}^X$ ($ \dot{\mathcal{I}}^Y$) is information flow from $X$ to $Y$ ($Y$ to $X$).
 We remark that this information flow is related to other measure of information flow called the transfer entropy~\cite{ito2013information, ito2016backward}.